TomFinet/kademilia/README.md

 ## About:

-This project implements the Kademilia P2P networking protocol.
+This project implements the Kademilia P2P networking protocol in C++.